 Muslims believe that death is a movement from one world to another.
 It can be described as a journey through a separate dimension of existence.

 Hindus believe in the rebirth and reincarnation of souls.
-According to Hinduism, death is a natural process in the existence of soul.
+According to Hinduism, death is a natural process in the existence of the soul.
 When a person dies, the soul travels to another world and finally returns to the earth to continue its journey.

 Buddhists view death as taking a break from the materialistic world.
 Buddhists do not view death as a continuation of the soul but consider it as an awakening.
-They believe in reincarnation: once a person dies he/she will be reborn to a new life and the status of that life depends on the work he did before his previous death.
+They believe in reincarnation: once a person dies he/she will be reborn to a new life and the status of that life depends on the work he did before his premature death.

 Paul declared: “For me to live is Christ and to die is gain.
 I am torn between the two: I desire to depart and be with Christ, which is better by far.”
 I am like Paul.
 I look forward to meeting Christ face to face.